Skip to content

 2. The remap is passed to every TermTransformer instance created for clause heads and bodies.

-3. When TermTransformer.visit_Name sees a name in the remap, it emits LoadName(name="full.module.path.Name") instead of LoadName(name="Name").
+3. when TermTransformer.visit_Name sees a name in the remap, it emits LoadName(name="full.module.path.Name") instead of LoadName(name="Name").

 4. The compiler's _collect_globals_info collects the dotted name as a call target. _inject_resolved_targets resolves it — first by attribute traversal from globals (for -import_module qualified calls), then by sys.modules lookup (for -import_from remapped names).